open5e/open5e/content/srd/monsters/monsterlist.md

 1)  piercing damage.

 **Mages** spend their lives in the study and practice of magic.
-Good-­‐‑aligned mages offer counsel to nobles and others in power, while evil mages dwell in isolated sites to perform unspeakable experiments without interference.
+Good-­aligned mages offer counsel to nobles and others in power, while evil mages dwell in isolated sites to perform unspeakable experiments without interference.